Moult/threadbare/README.md

  - Uses SQLite.
 Unless you have a thousand new posts a day, you're not going to notice.
  - 100% works without [JavaScript](https://tonsky.me/blog/js-bloat/).
 Conservatively optionally enhanced with up to 70KB (before gzip) on the heaviest page.
  - Very semantic HTML.
 Best viewed in [elinks](https://thinkmoult.com/using-elinks-browse-web.html).
- - Page load in 50 milliseconds.
-5ms if cached.
+ - Heaviest page load in 25 milliseconds.
+2ms if cached.
 Basically like a static website.
  - Opinionated.
 There are no settings.
  - Relies on SendGrid for email and hCaptcha / Akismet for bots.
  - Secure.
 I think.
 I hope.
 Let me know if it isn't.